jdolstra/PythonPortfolio/README.md

-# These are all small projects I made on my journey to learn how to code properly.
+These are all small Python projects I made on my journey to learn how to code properly.